pluralsh/documentation/pages/reference/operator-guides/adding-kubecost-for-cost-analysis.md

+---
-# Adding Kubecost for Cost Analysis
+title: Adding Kubecost for Cost Analysis
+---

 Plural integrates directly with kubecost to provide cost analysis for any application deployed on your plural kubernetes clusters.
 Kubecost can be installed just like any other application, although perhaps the easiest is to just go to your console and click the install button in the top right: